Just a couple hundred million to sift through, no sweat…

 8. Mack Weldon

-No matter what the email occasion is, focus on the audience, not yourself.
+No matter what the occasion for your email campaign is, focus on the audience, not yourself.

 I know what you might be thinking: “But it’s OUR birthday!?”